-If a parent, school staff, or someone who knows a lot about your child notices that they might need special help in school, the school system needs to be told in writing.
+If a parent or guardian, school staff member, or someone who knows a lot about your child notices that they might need special help in school, the school system needs to be told in writing.
 Schools have a responsibility to identify and evaluate children with disabilities.

 If a parent or guardian wants to refer the child, the school must provide help with the written referral to make sure it is complete and that it given to the new school.